Severance Allowance Rules in Vietnam Explained

 When terminating an employee, employers in Vietnam must adhere to strict labor laws to ensure compliance and prevent disputes.
 This includes accurately determining severance eligibility, calculating the correct amount based on tenure and salary history, and ensuring that payments are made on time.
 Failure to meet these legal obligations can lead to financial penalties, labor disputes, and reputational damage.

-- Severance payments must be made within 14 days of the official termination date.
-Employers who fail to meet this deadline may face administrative fines ranging from VND 1,000,000 to VND 50,000,000, depending on the severity of the violation.
+- Severance payments must be made within 14 working days of the official termination date.
+Employers who fail to comply with this deadline may be subject to administrative fines, depending on their legal status: from VND 1,000,000 to 20,000,000 if the employer is an individual, and from VND 2,000,000 to 40,000,000 if the employer is an organization.

 - Severance calculations must be accurate, taking into account the employee’s total length of service and their average salary over the last six months.
 Miscalculations, such as failing to exclude periods covered by unemployment insurance, can result in legal claims and employer liability.